 If your child has suffered a brachial plexus injury, you are looking for answers for your child.
 One answer may be getting compensation to help your child cope with this injury.
 If you want the best for your child, it is a very reasonable question to ask what the average settlement value of brachial plexus birth injury cases is and what your child’s claim might be worth.

 The average settlement or verdict in brachial plexus birth injury cases in the ten example cases below is over $2 million.
 But these injuries vary wildly in severity.
 So the payout average is not a particularly useful number here.

 Ultimately, the answer to the range of settlement amounts your family’s brachial plexus lawsuit lies in your child’s medical records.
 (Our lawyers will review these for you at no charge.)

-Below we have provided sample claims to help you better understand the range of the value of these cases.
+Below we have provided sample claims to help you better understand the value range of these cases.
 If the case sounds just like yours, can you assume the settlement or trial compensation payout is exactly the same?
 Of course not.
-Still, these 17 cases are a big enough sample size of result and facts to help you better understand the potential value of your case.
+Still, these 17 cases are a big enough sample size of results and facts to help you better understand the potential value of your case.

 - Bringing a birth injury case in Maryland